abz-aleksey-qa/practical-task-1/readme.md

 | --help | -h | Display info for CLI parameters.

 By default without any CLI parameters, utility work in generate node with default value in counter.
+The output files are saved in the ./output-files folder after the utility works.
+Before you start, the utility automatically deletes all files in the folder.
 ## Example valid files

 1. json - https://scr.abz.agency/xQuz4XqO